LefterisXris/CodeTour/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request about: Suggest an idea for this project title: FEATURE: [feature title]
+name: Feature request
+about: Suggest an idea for this project
+title: ''
+labels: ''
-labels: feature assignees: LefterisXris
+assignees: ''

 ---